giellalt/giellalt.github.io/infra/infraremake/MakefileNamesAndOrganisation.md

 Naming and organisation of the makefiles
 ========

-The directory structure is described in [NewinfraCatalogues.html].
+The directory structure is described in [this document](NewinfraCatalogues.html).
 Almost every directory has one `make` file, named `Makefile.am`.
 The `.am` suffix is there to indicate that the files are going to be processed by `automake`, to produce `Makefile.in` files, which are processed by `configure` to produce